George Olson was considered by many to be the father of the Santa Cruz ULDB sailboats.

 In 1968, George Olson, then 29 and a longtime surfer, surfboard designer and sailor of the endless long swells of Monterey Bay, California decided to create the boat that would win the “proposed” under 30 foot Transpac.

-This was long before he became famous as the creator/co creator of the Santa Cruz 27, Olson 25, 29, 30, 34, and 40.
+This was long before he became famous as the creator/co-creator of the Moore 24, Santa Cruz 27, Olson 25, 29, 30, 34, and 40.
 In fact, in 1968, George was employed in the rather humble occupation of ‘hod carrier’, the guy who carries bricks up a ladder for the mason.

 “I played around with boats as a hobby,” he says.

-“That was before ‘ultralight’ had even been coined,” says Olson.
+“That was before ‘ultralight’ had even been coined,” said Olson.
 “And even though a lot of people think we set out to create a real light 24-footer, we really went at it the other way around.
-We had all this Cal 20 stuff laying around — so we started with a given displacement of 2,000 pounds and made the longest boat we could.’
+We had all this Cal 20 stuff laying around – so we started with a given displacement of 2,000 pounds and made the longest boat we could.”

 Olson figured the new boat also had to rate decently under the then-in-use Cruising Club of America (CCA) rating, “so a friend of mine from Cabrillo College got us in to use their computer, which at that time had only like 64 functions but took up two rooms,” says George.
 “Still, we were able to to ask it things like, ‘If we decreased the beam so many inches and increased the waterline, how much faster would we go?”‘